alvarezsound/Python-Projects/README.md

 Student information tracker that utilizes python, sqlite3, and tkinter.
 Fully functioning GUI that allows you to insert a students information and submit into a database.
 You can also update and delete existing information.
 ## Checkbook (Django)
 Checkbook/banking website created using Django.
 Users can create an account(s) and view/add transactions.
 The transactions are stored in a database.
-## Hotel Menu (Django)
-Hotel website that lets admins add products to a food menu created using Django.
 ## Python Assignments
 Various assignments and exercises used to build familiarity with python.
 ## Python Challenges